To: lackert@kennesaw.edu, bryan.church@mgt.gatech.edu, jason.kuang@mgt.gatech.edu, lqi@agnesscott.edu

 This includes CEO compensation, and the Ethics Resource Center is to be highly lauded for its white paper Too Big To Regulate: Preventing Misconduct in the Private Sector that argues strongly for alteration of compensation structures in order to prevent misconduct in the private sector such as contributed to the recent financial crisis in the United States.

 I believe another area that needs more consideration and research by business ethicists is that of entity level liability versus officer and employee individual liability as a means to deter corporate wrongdoing.
-I have initiated this project to investigate the views and analyses that multiple interested parties have on this subject.
+I have initiated

 If the goal of business ethicists is to lessen corporate wrongdoing in a meaningful way, I am not sure how helpful it is to expend effort debating whether CEO's should refuse to accept compensation higher than what is required for the CEO to be willing to do his or her job.
 Such effort could be better expended I think, for example, on my project.